Technical Security Overview

 SaaS apps: Software as a Service (SaaS) is a software distribution model to deliver software remotely as a Web-based service.
 Commonly used SaaS apps include Salesforce, Workday, Concur, GoToMeeting, and so forth.

-SaaS apps can now be accessed using Citrix Gateway service.
-Citrix Gateway service provides authenticated access to third-party SaaS applications running within the customer environment.
+SaaS apps and Enterprise web apps are provisioned through Citrix Workspace using Citrix Gateway service.
+The Citrix Gateway service coupled with Citrix Workspace provides a unified user experience for the configured Enterprise web apps, SaaS apps, configured virtual apps, or any other workspace resources.
 Along with Secure Access, Citrix Gateway service additionally protects users from untrusted links embedded in user-generated content.

 Citrix Gateway service is a globally distributed multi-tenant service.
 End-users utilize the nearest Point-of-Presence (PoP) where the particular function they need is available, regardless of Citrix Cloud Control plane geo-selection or location of the applications being accessed.
 Configuration, such as authorization meta-data is replicated to all PoPs.